Home » *Top Pick*, Art & Museums, Lectures & Workshops, Live Music, Movies, San Francisco, Theater & Performance

 Friday Nights at the de Young: Jazz & Native American Poetry | GG Park

-Friday Nights at the de Young is a free weekly after-hours art “happening” in the museum’s public spaces.
+In the past, Friday Nights at the de Young has been a free after-hours art “happening” in the museum’s public spaces.

 6:30pm Wilsey Court – Live Music by the Sarah Wilson Ensemble